Akhil841/nba-stats-prediction-api-3422643/README.md

 # NBA Stats and Prediction API

+## Disclaimer from Akhil841

+**THIS REPOSITORY WAS WRITTEN ENTIRELY BY AI!**

+It was generated entirely by my multi-agent prompt-to-code workflow [OctoRAG](https://github.com/Akhil841/octorag) using four instances of Claude Sonnet 3.7 via its test.
+Do NOT use vibe-coded code for enterprise-level applications.
+This is a WARNING.

+Now back to the README.

 A Python HTTP server that handles GET and POST requests to retrieve NBA player stats and predict game outcomes based on team statistics.

 ## Features